fostroll/mordl/doc/README_LEMMA.md

 **field** (`str`): the name of the field which needs to be predicted by the training tagger.
 May contain up to 3 elements, separated by a colon (`:`).
 Format is: `'<field name>:<feat name>:<replacement for None>'`.
-The replacement is used during the training time as a filler for a fields without a value for that we could predict them, too.
-In the *CoNLL-U* format the replacer is `'_'` sign, so we use it, too, as a default replacement.
-You'll hardly have a reason to change it.
-Examples:<br/> `'UPOS'` - predict the *UPOS* field;<br/>
+The replacement is used during training as a filler for a fields without a value so that we could predict them, too.
+In the *CoNLL-U* format the replacer is a `'_'` sign, so we use it as a default replacement.
+Normally, you wouldn't need to change this parameter.
+Examples:<br/>
+`'UPOS'` - predict the *UPOS* field;<br/>
 `'FEATS:Animacy'` - predict only the *Animacy* feat of the *FEATS* field;<br/>
 `'FEATS:Animacy:_O'` - likewise the above, but if feat value is `None`, it